GhostHermes/project-prometheus/project-status-document.md

 - Created initial project structure and documentation
 - Set up development environment
 - Defined initial API endpoints
+- Designed and implemented database schema

 ## Current Task
-- Define initial API endpoints (completed)
+- Design database schema (completed)

 ## Next Tasks
-- Design database schema
+- Implement data storage and retrieval in API endpoints
 - Implement basic user authentication
 - Develop frontend skeleton

 ## Open Issues/Challenges
-- Need to implement actual data storage and retrieval for API endpoints
+- Need to implement proper error handling and input validation in API endpoints

 ## Project Board Status
-- Backlog: 6 items
+- Backlog: 5 items
-- Ready: 3 items
+- Ready: 2 items
 - In Progress: 0 items
-- Review: 1 item (Define initial API endpoints)
+- Review: 1 item (Design database schema)
-- Done: 2 items (Create GitHub repository structure, Set up development environment)
+- Done: 3 items (Create GitHub repository structure, Set up development environment, Define initial API endpoints)

 ## Recent Code Changes
-- Initial project setup: README, contributing guidelines, issue/PR templates, and directory structure
-- Set up virtual environment and requirements.txt
 - Created initial API structure with endpoints for communes, assets, and projects
+- Designed and implemented database schema using SQLAlchemy ORM

 ## Environment Setup
 - Python version: 3.8+ (verify with `python --version`)
-- Key dependencies: Flask, SQLAlchemy, Flask-RESTful, pytest
+- Key dependencies: Flask 2.0.1, SQLAlchemy 1.4.23, Flask-RESTful 0.3.9, Werkzeug 2.0.1

 ## Notes for AI Assistant
+- Provide guidance on implementing CRUD operations using SQLAlchemy in the API endpoints
-- Continue to provide guidance on best practices for Flask application structure and API design
+- Suggest best practices for error handling and input validation in Flask applications
-- Consider suggesting testing strategies for the API endpoints

 ## Additional Context
-The project now has a basic API structure in place, which will serve as the foundation for building out the platform's core functionality.
+The project now has a basic API structure and database schema in place.
+The next step is to integrate these components by implementing actual data storage and retrieval in the API endpoints.

 To start a new conversation:
 1. Update this document